- About Us

-The visit facilitated the sharing of best practices and lessons learned by Fundación delamujer during the design and implementation of rural credit products and microinsurance to Lead Foundation.
-Lead recently launched a rural credit pilot
+The visit facilitated the sharing of best practices and lessons learned by Fundación delamujer during the design and implementation of rural credit products and microinsurance to Lead Foundation who recently launched a rural credit pilot.

 Over the course of the four-day visit, it became clear that Fundación delamujer is incredibly innovative, with a critical caveat: it is not innovative merely for innovation’s sake.
 The institution is driven by the goal of meeting its clients’ needs – it implements changes only where they serve its goal of enhancing products and services.
 Critically, it also considers its internal client – staff – and how any changes will affect their day-to-day.
 They ensure all the proper training and resources are in place to make those changes stick where they prove to work well for clients.

 We learned about Fundación delamujer’s approach to client-centric innovation through two key investments: digitizing operations and knowledge management.

 Fundación delamujer covers 92% of Colombia, including rural populations dispersed throughout the countryside.
 Digitizing operations offered a way to reduce turnaround times in processing loan applications while significantly increasing the productivity of its staff.